 Drive on to the pretty coastal town of Hammamet and overnight for two nights in lovely La Badira, one of the Leading Hotels of the World.
 (B/L/D)

 Drive east along the Cape Bon Peninsula to explore the Punic city of Kerkouane, the only purely Carthaginian town yet found and a UNESCO World Heritage Site.
 Abandoned in 250 BCE during the First Punic War, it was never rebuilt by the Romans.
-At the tip of the Peninsula we will see the sandstone quarries of El Haouaria, already in use during Punic times in the 6th and 5th centuries BC.
+At the tip of the Peninsula, we will see the sandstone quarries of El Haouaria, already in use during Punic times in the 6th and 5th centuries BC.
 During Roman times, this stone was used in the construction of the coastal towns, in particular the capital, Carthage.
 Return to Hammamet in the afternoon and, time permitting, we will tour the stunning fortress.
-Dinner in on our own.
+Dinner is on our own.
 (B/L)

 Today’s outing takes us along the Great Aqueduct built by Hadrian to three beguiling Roman sites.
 First is Uthina, or Oudna, where eleven Roman villas have been unearthed here, many with colorful mosaics still intact.
 Dominating the city is one of North Africa’s largest Roman amphitheaters, dating from the reign of Hadrian.
 Continue to Thuburbo Majus, where wealthy inhabitants built impressive public buildings with wonderful mosaics, many now in the Bardo Museum in Tunis.
 Its appealing Capitolium, with four full-length fluted Corinthian columns, is particularly interesting.
 Our final visit will be to the site of Zaghouan on the slope of the Atlas Mountains, where the springs that supplied the Great Aqueduct burst from the ground.
 The immense water works was a masterpiece of engineering, the longest aqueduct in the Roman world.
 A monumental sacred water temple was constructed in the 2nd century that filtered the spring water before it entered the channel for its 35-mile journey to Carthage.
 The water moved along the route by the force of gravity alone.
 The springs still produce today and travel the same course to supply water to Tunis.
 In the late afternoon, arrive to the luxurious Dar Said in dazzling, whitewashed village of Sidi Bou Said, our home for our last three nights.
 (B/L/D)